Raffy23/boinc-webmanager/README.md

  - Execute following commands to Build the Javascript Client: `managerJS/fullOptJS`
  - Copy `boinc-webmanager-opt.js` and `boinc-webmanager-jsdepts.min.js` into the `jvm/src/main/resources/web-root/` Folder
+ - *(Optional) gzip the `*.js` Files to lower the amount of bytes which are transferred*
- - Run sbt in Project folder and execute `assembly`, this wil build a Fat-Jar in the following Folder: `jvm/target/scala-1.12/`
+ - Run sbt in Project folder and execute `managerJVM/assembly`, this wil build a Fat-Jar in the following Folder: `jvm/target/scala-1.12/`

 ## Installation
 1. Extract the .zip or .tar.gz File to any Directory which is writable for the Application